Explicit Coleman integration for curves: Abstract

 \section{Abstract}

 The Coleman integral is a $p$-adic line integral that plays a key role in computing several important invariants in arithmetic geometry.
 We give an algorithm for explicit Coleman integration on curves, using the algorithms of the second author~\cite{tuitman:p1, tuitman:pc-general} to compute the action of Frobenius on $p$-adic cohomology.
 We present a collection of examples computed with our implementation.
+This includes integrals on a genus 55 curve, where other methods do not currently seem practical.